Gardening Techniques: Which One is Right for You?

 Core Gardening

-Do you love gardening, but live in an arid climate that makes it difficult to grow things?
-Or maybe it seems that you are continually having to water your plants more than what you think is normal?
+Do you love gardening but live in an arid climate that makes it challenging to grow things?
+Or maybe you continually have to water your plants more than you think is normal.
 Core gardening may be the right gardening technique for you.

-For this one, you will build a raised garden bed, lay on top a few inches of soil, and then you’ll dig a trench down the middle of your garden (at least 8 to 10 inches deep).
-This is where you will add your core (straw) which will then work like a sponge.
+For this in-ground garden, you’ll build a raised garden bed, lay a few inches of soil on top, and then dig a trench down the middle of your garden (at least 8 to 10 inches deep).
+This is where you will add your core (straw or other organic matter), which will then work like a sponge.

-Doing this will retain moisture much longer, and that will prove valuable as the plants used in your garden will need the moisture to germinate and grow.
-Cover the core with several inches of quality soil and then plant directly over it.
+This will retain moisture much longer, which will prove valuable as the plants in your garden will need the moisture to germinate and grow.
+Cover the core with several inches of quality soil and plant directly over it.
+This is especially good for different types of plants in your vegetable garden.

 Keyhole Gardening

-A keyhole garden is a raised garden bed that’s built with a circular design, including a path that leads to the center.
+A keyhole garden is a raised garden bed built with a circular design, including a path leading to the center.
 This is what makes it resemble a skeleton keyhole.
-In the middle of the garden bed, there’s also a compost pile that’s held in place with a wire mesh “cage.”
+In the middle of the garden bed, a compost pile is held in place with a wire mesh “cage.”

-The gardener will then water the compost pile, and then the nutrients and moisture will seep out into the rest of the garden bed.
+The gardener will then water the compost pile, and the nutrients and moisture will seep into the rest of the garden bed.

 Conventional Gardening